Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 * Reform packet structure to include a VLQ header.
 30 minutes.
 * Get GServers to run a game process that reads network messages from all GSubservers.
 3 hours due to the most terrible segfault I've ever had to deal with.

+### 2024-01-09 - I wish I knew about poll
+* Set server reads to nonblocking so they can be put in the same loop as everything else.
+All of this will be rewritten in favor of using poll() tomorrow.
+1 hour.
+* Begin refactoring components of GServer into base server modules.
+1 hour.

 ## Kevin Lin

 ### 2024-01-06 - Added new file and functions